Joaov41/URLSUM/README.md

    - Press `Cmd + R` to run.

 ## Usage
-- Open the application and interact with the UI.
 - Insert youyr Gemini key here

   let geminiService = GeminiService(apiKey: "YOUR API KEY")